|

 * All foreign prices, except where indicated otherwise, are in Rupees.

-These publications are available on prepayment of cost by bank draft or postal order (bank and postal charges will be extra) in
+These publications are available on prepayment of cost by bank draft or postal order (bank and postal charges will be extra) in favour of the Director-General, Indian Council of Medical Research, New Delhi.
+Money orders are not acceptable.
+All correspondence in this regard should be addressed to :

 The Chief, Division of Publication and Information, Ramalingaswamy Bhawan Indian Council of Medical Research,